-The specified transactions pertaining to the trading of tax attributes generally target tax planning strategies where a taxpayer's tax attributes are used by another taxpayer that is not affiliated with the taxpayer before the series of transactions or the use, resulting in a loss, of tax attributes by a corporation or trust further to its capitalization by an arm's length party if there is a connection between the capitalization and the use of the tax attributes, provided that the conditions prescribed by the regulation are met.
+The specified transaction pertaining to the trading of tax attributes generally target tax planning strategies where a taxpayer's tax attributes are used by another taxpayer that is not affiliated with the taxpayer before the series of transactions or the use, resulting in a loss, of tax attributes by a corporation or trust further to its capitalization by an arm's length party if there is a connection between the capitalization and the use of the tax attributes, provided that the conditions prescribed by the regulation are met.

 Failing to disclose transactions subject to mandatory disclosure can result in severe consequences.
 Taxpayers who fail to disclose a transaction subject to mandatory disclosure can face penalties up to \$100,000 and 50% of the tax benefit derived from the transaction.
-In addition to monetary penalties, failing to disclose such transaction can also result in becoming ineligible for public contracts for a five-year period.
+In addition to monetary penalties, failing to disclose such transaction may also result in becoming ineligible for public contracts for a five-year period and into a longer for reassessment by Revenu Quebec.